-The aforementioned emphasised findings of the present study align with research on the health-seeking behaviour or selection of care by mothers related neonatal jaundice.
+The aforementioned emphasized findings of the present study align with research on the health-seeking behaviour or selection of care by mothers related neonatal jaundice.
 In line with this research, (Goldman & Heuveline, 2000) discovered that women in Guatemala had a greater inclination to pursue hospital medical treatment for infant jaundice and other neonatal ailments.
 (Egube et al., 2013) found that the majority of mothers/caregivers opted for hospital care for infants with jaundice.
-The aforementioned results highlight the necessity for healthcare professionals, especially nurses, to implement standardised and professional approaches when dealing with neonatal jaundice.
-This is crucial in order to achieve favourable treatment results and maintain mothers' preference for hospital care in the management and treatment of neonatal jaundice.
+The aforementioned results highlight the necessity for healthcare professionals, especially nurses, to implement Standardised and professional approaches when dealing with neonatal jaundice.
+This is crucial in order to achieve favorable treatment results and maintain mothers' preference for hospital care in the management and treatment of neonatal jaundice.

-Conclusion
+5.1 Conclusion

-The study reveals that mothers possess a significant level of understanding regarding neonatal jaundice, and the ailment is frequently identified in its first phases.
-The study reported that mothers predominantly choose hospital intervention for managing or treating neonatal jaundice, recognising its effectiveness compared to traditional or home-based remedies, which were previously the primary approach for neonatal jaundice.
+The study has revealed that mothers possess a significant level of understanding regarding neonatal jaundice, and the ailment is frequently identified in its first phases.
+The study reported that mothers predominantly choose hospital intervention for managing or treating neonatal jaundice, recognizing its effectiveness compared to traditional or home-based remedies, which were previously the primary approach for neonatal jaundice.
 While the decision to choose hospital care for neonatal jaundice may be seen as positive and proactive, the study's results indicate that many people still opt for pre-hospital or home-based remedies.
 This highlights the importance of interventions to enhance maternal awareness of the risks associated with home or pre-hospital intervention for neonatal jaundice.

 Reference